-\Project Title/Description:
+Project Title/Description:

-United States Housing and Urban Development (USHUD) Continuum of Care (CoC) Program - CASA.
-The original contract and amendments may be found under CT-CS-16\268.
-Search contract number 16%268 in eContracts.
+United States Housing and Urban Development (USHUD) Continuum of Care (CoC) Program - CASA Rapid Rehousing.
+The original contract and amendments may be found under CT-CS-16264.
+Search contract number 16%264 in eContracts.

-\Purpose:
+Purpose:

 USHUD has awarded additional CoC Program funds for an additional year of services to the homeless.
-This amendment is to extend the contract with Compass Affordable Housing, a Subrecipient of this program, for an additional year.
+This amendment is to extend the contract with Salvation Army, a Subrecipient of this program, for an additional year.

-A standardized referral process is used to match participants to the Pima County Sullivan Jackson Employment Center (SJEC).
-Program participants then enter Rapid Rehousing through Compass Affordable Housing (CAH).
-Once housing is stabilized, CAH case managers work with participants to place them into housing.
+A standardized assessment tool is used to match participants to the Pima County Sullivan Jackson Employment Center (SJEC).
+Program participants then enter Rapid Rehousing through the Salvation Army.
+Once housing is stabilized, the Salvation Army works with participants to ensure children are in school, access to food sources are available, and household items are obtained.
 SJEC then begins to work with participants to obtain full-time employment.
 After clients find work, they begin to contribute toward the rent with the goal of becoming self-sufficient within six months.

-Attachment: Contract Number CT-CS-16-268
+Attachment: Contract Number CT-CS-16-264

-\Procurement Method:
+Procurement Method: